dade92/spring-example3/README.md

 **HOW TO RUN**

-Run using `docker compose up` command.
+Run using `docker compose up` command and start application locally.
-This will download from dockerhub the images and run everything.

-**HOW TO RUN LOCALLY**

-The app expects to find a database locally with all the tables.
-So, first download this: https://github.com/dade92/mysql-custom.
-Run it and then launch the app locally.